 2. Direct real estate assets

 If there is a large sum to be invested sometimes it pays to own the asset directly.
 We are cautious on residential real estate where record low interest rates have raised Sydney house prices to record high.
 However by owning the property directly means that there will a degree of involvement by the investors or paying a a property manager to manage it.
+The key criteria is nothing is ever passive and hands off.
+If there is issues with the property or the tenant it will require degree of involvement from the investor.

 Investment Pitfalls to avoid